bourbonracer/Earthquake-Depth-and-Magnitude/README.md

    * Create a legend that will provide context for your map data.

    * Visualization will look something like the map above.

+#### Currently Working On...

+Plotting second data set on the map to illustrate the relationship between tectonic plates and seismic activity.
+Will use data on tectonic plates from [here](https://github.com/fraxen/tectonicplates).

+   * Plot second data set on map

+   * Add a number of base maps to choose from as well as separate out the two different data sets into overlays that can be turned on and off independently

+   * Add layer controls to the map